ipspace/netlab/docs/install.md

 config.ssh.shell = "bash"
 config.vm.guest = :freebsd
 ```

+### Notes on Juniper vSRX Vagrantfile template

+The Vagrant template for vSRX uses _default\_prefix_ libvirt parameter to set the domain (VM) name and uses the VM name to set libvirt vCPU quota.

+The template has been tested with Vagrant version 2.2.14.
+Some earlier versions of Vagrant generated VM names using a slightly different algorithm (the underscore between _default\_prefix_ and VM name was added automatically) and might thus generate an unexpected VM name.
+To fix that problem remove parts of **vsrx-domain.j2** template:

+* Remove _domain.default\_prefix_ parameter (default value should generate the expected VM name) or
+* Remove the whole CPU-limiting logic (trading CPU cycles for simplicity)

 ### Notes on Arrcus ArcOS *vagrant-libvirt* Box and Ansible Collections

 Please reach out to your Arrcus Customer Engineering Representative or [Contact Arrcus](https://www.arrcus.com/contact-us) for access to the Arrcus Vagrant Box file and ArcOS Ansible collections.